Manhattan Doctor Indicted for Alleged Sexual Abuse of Dozens of Female Patients

 Hadden was arrested at his New Jersey home by FBI agents Wednesday morning.

+"I hope that this action leads institutions, like the hospital Dr. Hadden worked at for decades, to take complaints of assault and abuse seriously immediately as opposed to ignoring them or brushing them under a rug for years.
+Thank you to everyone who made today possible.
+It shows that if we come forward we can make a difference," Evelyn Yang said in a statement Wednesday.

-Hadden struck a plea deal with Manhattan prosecutors in 2016 in a separate state case; that deal forced him to surrender his license but let him avoid jail time.
-Manhattan DA Cy Vance has come in for withering criticism over that deal, though his office has insisted Hadden got no special treatment.
+Hadden struck a plea bargain with Manhattan prosecutors in 2016 in a separate state case, which forced him to surrender his license but let him avoid jail time.
+Manhattan DA Cy Vance has come in for withering criticism for that deal, though his office insisted Hadden got no special treatment and said Wednesday it is still investigating him.

+"Our office provided substantial assistance leading to today’s indictment, and our continuing investigation — which examines potential failures by Dr. Hadden's employer and hospital to disclose additional incidents of abuse to our office and to regulators when required — is intensely active and ongoing," Vance's office said in a statement.

 The federal indictment charges Hadden with six counts of enticement and inducement to travel to engage in illegal sex acts, specifically alleging that he induced his victims to travel to New York from other states for purposes of assaulting them.